praegus/toolchain-fitnesse-plugin/slashdocs/docs/fixtures/hsac-fixtures/browser-test.md

 The container can be defined using a locator.
 When using a container the place has to be present within it, otherwise you will get a timeout.

 ##### scroll elements to center of viewport &lt;scrollElementsToCenterOfViewport&gt;
-Scrolls the viewport of the browser to the center of the defined 'scrollElementsToCenterOfViewport' (a locator).
+Set the scroll behaviour to scroll the wanted element to the center of the viewport instead (true) of the default behaviour (false) where the element is scrolled 'just into view'.
+This often prevents elements to be scrolled behind floating menu-bars or footers if these are present.

 ##### set search context to &lt;container&gt;
 Limits searches for places by other keywords/commands to inside the container (a locator) instead of the whole page.
 This is useful in case the same place occurs multiple times on the same page, to ensure which one is found.
 All subsequent searches are limited to ‘container’ until either the ‘clear search context’, ‘refresh’ or ‘open’ command is given.
 Many commands also offer an ‘in container’ version (e.g. ‘click place in container’) to limit searching only for that row.

+Note that xpath locator starting with '//' will ignore any given search context.

 ##### refresh search context
 Refreshes the search context previously set in case it has gone stale.
 This is a workaround for when an element previously used for the search context has been replaced.